Entanglement Negativity in Flat Holography: Introduction

 The above developments bring the critical issue of a holographic description of mixed state entanglement for these dual GCFT$_{1+1}$ into sharp focus.
 In this article we address this issue through the BMS$_3$/GCA$_2$ correspondence \cite{Bagchi2012BMSGCART, Hijano:2017eii,Jiang:2017ecm}.
 In this context we establish holographic constructions to compute the entanglement negativity of bipartite states in GCFT$_{1+1}$s dual to bulk asymptotically flat $(2+1)$ dimensional Einstein Gravity and Topologically Massive Gravity (TMG) \cite{Deser1982ThreeDimensionalMG,Deser1982TopologicallyMG,Jiang:2017ecm,Skenderis_2009,Hijano:2017eii,Castro_2014}, following the corresponding constructions for relativistic CFT $_{1+1}$s described in \cite{Jain:2017aqk,Malvimat_2019,Chaturvedi_2018}.
 Interestingly our results match exactly with the universal parts of the corresponding replica technique results obtained in \cite{Malvimat_2019}.
 For the mixed state of disjoint intervals in proximity we substantiate our results through a rigorous geometric monodromy analysis \cite{Hijano_2018} to obtain the corresponding large central charge limit.

 This article is organized as follows.
 In section \ref{sec2} we briefly recollect the salient features of GCFT$_{1+1}$s and the BMS$_3$/GCA$_2$ correspondence.
 The replica techniques developed in \cite{Bagchi2015EntanglementEI,Basu_2016, Malvimat_2019} for computing the entanglement entropy and negativity respectively in such GCFT$_{1+1}$s are reviewed in section \ref{sec3}.
 In section \ref{Section4} we describe the covariant construction for computing the entanglement entropy in \cite {Hijano:2017eii,Jiang:2017ecm}.
 In particular, we apply this covariant prescription to obtain the entanglement entropy for a single interval in a GCFT$_{1+1}$ describing a finite-sized system and find perfect agreement with \cite{Bagchi2015EntanglementEI,Basu_2016}.
 In section \ref{sec5}, we establish our flat-holographic constructions for computing the entanglement negativity for a single and two adjacent intervals in GCFT$_{1+1}$s dual to Einstein gravity in the bulk asymptotically flat spacetimes.
 The holographic construction for computing the entanglement negativity for the case of two disjoint intervals along with the large central charge analysis is described in section \ref{sec6}.
 In section \ref{sec7} we generalize the above constructions to the case of GCFT$_{1+1}$s dual to bulk geometries described by TMG.
 The special case of the entanglement negativity in flat chiral gravity is discussed in appendix \ref{AppA}.
+Furthermore, in appendix \ref{AppB} we provide details of the geometric monodromy analysis and perform a next to leading order computation to substantiate our results.
+Finally in appendix \ref{AppC} we provide further support to the same through a parametric contraction of the corresponding relativistic CFT$_{1+1}$ results reported in \cite{Kulaxizi_2014,Malvimat:2018txq}.
 We conclude in section \ref{sec8} with a summary of our results and discuss future open issues.